 Inspecting and deleting suspended stateful tasks

-In order to destroy and clean up persistent volumes and free the reserved resources associated with a task, perform 2 steps:
+To destroy and clean up persistent volumes and free the reserved resources associated with a task, perform 2 steps:

 - Locate the agent containing the persistent volume and remove the data inside it.

 - Send an HTTP DELETE request to Marathon that includes the